Jupiter Ionics awarded $2.65 million to develop breakthrough Green Ammonia technology

 Jupiter Ionics Pty Ltd has been awarded $2,658,482 for a project which will see the company lead a consortium to develop a prototype to progress the breakthrough ammonia technology developed by Monash University scientists.

-In a world-first, Monash University scientists have developed a new, environmentally friendly process that could drive the future production of green ammonia.
+In a world-first Monash University scientists last year announced the development of a new, environmentally friendly process that could drive the future production of green ammonia.

 The team of scientists, led by Professor Doug MacFarlane, Dr Bryan Suryanto and Dr Alexandr Simonov, discovered a process based on phosphonium salts that represents a breakthrough in overcoming this carbon-intensive problem.